 Engaging Geography in the Humanities

 The poet Walt Whitman writes that in the urban environment we see “the past, the future, dwelling there, like space, inseparable together.”
-Inspired by this idea, the Institute will use Boston as our classroom to explore the layered nature of space and place, as well as how Boston and the region have served as
+Inspired by this idea, this three-week Summer Institute, “Engaging Geography in the Humanities,” will use our location in Boston to explore the layered nature of space and place and consider it implications for our teaching, research, and writings in the humanities.

 This program has been made possible by the National Endowment for the Humanities: Exploring the Human Endeavor.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.